letsencrypt/website/content/en/docs/client-options.md

 name and to issue you a certificate.
 To get a Let's Encrypt certificate, you'll need to choose a piece of ACME client software to use.

+The ACME clients below are offered by third parties.
+Let's Encrypt does not control or review third party clients and cannot make any guarantees about their safety or reliability.

+Some in-browser ACME clients are available, but we do not list them here because they encourage a manual renewal workflow that results in a poor user experience and increases the risk of missed renewals.

 # Recommended: Certbot

 We recommend that most people start with the [Certbot](https://certbot.eff.org/) client.
 It can simply get a cert for you or also help you install, depending on what you prefer.
 It’s easy to use, works on many operating systems, and has great documentation.

 If certbot does not meet your needs, or you’d simply like to try something else, there are many more clients to choose from below, grouped by the language or environment they run in.

-The ACME clients below are offered by third parties.
-Let's Encrypt does not control or review third party clients and cannot make any guarantees about their safety or reliability.

 ## ACME v2 Compatible Clients